10 Tips For Your Bali TripHat

 Indonesian Policeman

 Here’s the thing about Bali, and many other developing countries: the police aren’t always your friend.
 Sometimes they are, sure.
 But police corruption is unfortunately rife in Bali, which means you may get pulled over and issued an “on the spot fine” at any point and there’s very little you can do but play along.
 Best approach with Balinese police: try not to have any interaction with them at all.
+This means you need to be aware and wary of local laws and regulations.
+Things like wearing your helmet, having your IDL and paperwork ready while riding a scooter, driving like a local, being respectful of locals and street vendors and respecting the authority of the police are very important in Bali.

 5. Don't Use Money Changers